adawang1024/College_Rankings/datasheet.md

 2. **How many instances are there in total (of each type, if appropriate)?**

-    The dataset contains 1278 rows, each representing one college.
+    The dataset contains 1278 rows, each representing one liberal arts college.

 3. **Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?** *(If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set (e.g., geographic coverage)?
 If so, please describe how this representativeness was validated/verified.
 If it is not representative of the larger set, please describe why not (e.g., to cover a more diverse range of instances, because instances were withheld or unavailable).)*